The Canal, legendary hats, and the San Blas are a few things we instantly associate with Panama, but what is Panama famous for besides these?

-Located in Central America and connecting two continents, Panama is a small country but surely has impacted the world.
-Bordering Costa Rica and Colombia, it’s a country of undeniable beauty and a great travel destination, but it’s also famous for having one of the most important engineering projects ever made, the Panama canal.
+Located in Central America and connecting two continents, Panama is a small country but undoubtedly has impacted the world.
+Bordering Costa Rica and Colombia, it’s a country of undeniable beauty and a great travel destination.
+Still, it’s also famous for having one of the most critical engineering projects ever made, the Panama canal.

-In this post, we will talk about the canal (obviously) but also about all other things Panama is famous for – the coffee, the beaches, the dense tropical forests, and so on!
+In this post, we will talk about the Canal (obviously) but also about all the other things Panama is famous for – the coffee, the beaches, the dense tropical forests, and so on!

 Things Panama is famous for

-Let’s start with the obvious, the canal!
-It’s easily the most famous thing about Panama, but it’s also one of the country’s most important features.
-In fact, it’s so important that’s possibly one of the reasons Panama is an independent country, as the US actively supported the separation of Panama from Colombia to gain an advantage in building and exploring the canal.
-Shortly after recognizing the independence, it was signed a treaty with the new Panamanian government under similar terms that Colombian wasn’t signing.
+Let’s start with the obvious, the Canal!
+It’s easily the most famous thing about Panama, but it’s also one of the country’s most essential features.
+In fact, it’s so important that’s possibly one of the reasons Panama is an independent country, as the US actively supported the separation of Panama from Colombia to gain an advantage in building and exploring the Canal.
+Shortly after recognizing the independence, a treaty was signed with the new Panamanian government under similar terms that the Colombians weren’t signing.

-The Panama Canal is an artificial 82km waterway that connects the Pacific and the Atlantic Ocean, cutting across the Isthmus of Panama, reducing considerably the time taken to navigate between the Pacific and Atlantic oceans, and changing world trade forever.
+The Panama Canal is an artificial 82km waterway connecting the Pacific and the Atlantic Ocean, cutting across the Isthmus of Panama, reducing the time to navigate between the Pacific and Atlantic oceans, and changing world trade forever.

-Built between 1880 and 1914 it’s considered one of the largest and most difficult engineering projects ever taken, as almost 30 000 people died from diseases and accidents.
-Despite several attempts to build a sea-level canal (similar to the Suez Canal in Egypt), the canal was eventually built with a locks system and a huge lake 26 meters above sea level.
+Built between 1880 and 1914, it’s considered one of the most significant and most challenging engineering projects ever taken, as almost 30 000 people died from diseases and accidents.
+Despite several attempts to build a sea-level canal (similar to the Suez Canal in Egypt), the Canal was eventually made with a locks system and a vast lake 26 meters above sea level.

-Besides being the most famous thing in Panama, the canal is a huge source of revenue for the Panamanian state, and thus responsible for the developing the country.
+Besides being the most famous thing in Panama, the Canal is a huge source of revenue for the Panamanian state and is thus responsible for developing the country.

 Do you love coffee?
 Then you should know geisha coffee – it’s considered the best coffee in the world, and it’s produced in Panama, among other countries, but let’s explain why it’s so special in Panama.

-Geisha coffee is a variety of Coffea Arabica originally from the village of Gesha in Ethiopia.
-The seeds were taken to Costa Rica, and later to Boquete in Panama where it gained fame and start winning prizes for the best coffee.
+Geisha coffee is a variety of coffee Arabica originally from the village of Gesha in Ethiopia.
+The seeds were taken to Costa Rica and later to Boquete in Panama, where it gained fame and won prizes for the best coffee.

-The flavor profile is one of the aspects that make geisha coffee so well known – it has a sweet flavor and aroma of floral notes, jasmine, chocolate, honey, and even black tea.
+The flavor profile is one aspect that makes geisha coffee so well known – it has a sweet flavor and aroma of floral notes, jasmine, chocolate, honey, and even black tea.